apollographql/apollo-ios/docs/source/tutorial/tutorial-detail-view.md

 <img src="images/detail_loaded_merlin_c.png" alt="Final display with different rocket type" class="screenshot" width="300"/>

 You may have noticed that the detail view includes a `Book Now!` button, but there's no way to book a seat yet.
-To fix that, let's [learn how to make changes to objects in your graph with mutations](./tutorial-mutations).
+To fix that, let's [learn how to make changes to objects in your graph with mutations, including authentication](./tutorial-authentication).